 "We took a lot of the crafting activities we did in the club -- because in each session we had one special crafting activity that all the kids did -- we put it together in a box set with an adventure, a story arc, and so we just started bringing them around to our friends and some of the kids in the club just to give them an outlet while they’re all stuck at home," Best explained.
 The Crafty Quest Boxes were a hit, which gave him another idea.

 "We thought well geez we’re gonna have to make this legit if we want more kids to have this so we started a business," said Best.
-That business is Kids Arcanum, which needs support through a Kickstarter campaign.
+That business is Kids Arcanum.
 Best and some of the parent volunteers have teamed up with local artist Bruce Tracy to build bigger and better Crafty Quest Boxes that come equipped with storybooks and craft instructions and tools.

 "They make a character and they go on a quest," Best explained.
 "There’s a series of tasks that they complete.
 Each task is a crafting activity where they will paint a magic wand, make potions, disguise themselves as unicorns, make scrolls ... all sorts of stuff.
 At the end they complete the five tasks and hooray, they are the winners and they save the realm!"